Financial Services Snapshot: What FI Employers Need to Know About 4 Key California Laws for 2026

 How Will Financial Services Employers Be Impacted?

-For financial services employers, the expanded requirements will be especially impactful given the industry’s frequent use of complex compensation models that combine base pay, commissions, bonuses, incentive comp, OT eligibility, and fringe benefits.
+For financial services employers, California’s requirements are especially impactful given the industry’s frequent use of complex compensation models.

-- Employers recruiting for financial advisors, relationship managers, analysts, traders, sales professionals, and similar roles will need to ensure postings accurately reflect not just base salary ranges, but also variable compensation structures and supplemental pay elements that materially affect total earnings.
+- Employers recruiting for financial advisors, relationship managers, analysts, traders, sales professionals, and similar roles need to ensure postings accurately reflect a good faith estimate of the salary or wage range.

-- This will require closer coordination between HR, compensation, legal, and recruiting teams, particularly where national job postings are used and California requirements must be layered in.
+- This requires close coordination between HR, compensation, legal, and recruiting teams, particularly where national job postings are used and California requirements must be layered in.

 - Firms should also be mindful that overly broad or generic ranges can attract scrutiny or employee challenges, while overly detailed postings may invite internal equity questions, making careful calibration and documentation critical.